HelloOnion/helloaqi/README.md

 ## API

-This extension uses the [AQI API](https://aqicn.org/api/) to fetch AQI data.
+This extension uses the [AQIAPI](https://aqicn.org/api/) to fetch AQI data.

 ## Technologies Used